Singer Meat Loaf dies aged 74

 "Our hearts are broken to announce that the incomparable Meat Loaf passed away tonight with his wife Deborah by his side," a message read.

-"Daughters Pearl and Amanda and close friends have been with him throughout the last 24 hours."

-The star sold 100 million albums worldwide - Bat Out of Hell remains one of the top 10 sellers of all time - and appeared in movies such as Fight Club, Focus, Rocky Horror Picture Show and Wayne's World.
+The Bat Out of Hell star sold 100 million albums worldwide and appeared in movies like Fight Club, Focus, Rocky Horror Picture Show and Wayne's World.

+"Daughters Pearl and Amanda and close friends have been with him throughout the last 24 hours," his family continued.

+"We know how much he meant to so many of you and we truly appreciate all of the love and support as we move through this time of grief in losing such an inspiring artist and beautiful man," his family added.

+"We thank you for your understanding of our need for privacy at this time.